cosmologicon/pygame-text/README.md

 drop shadow are also not accounted for, so they may extend beyond the given width.

 You can prevent wrapping on a particular space with non-breaking space characters (`\u00A0`).

+The `strip` keyword determines how space characters are handled, for the purpose of wordwrap.
+If `strip` is set to `True` (the default), then trailing spaces will be stripped from all lines.
+Space characters that occur at a linebreak will not be printed, on either of the two lines, and they will not contribute to the length of the line in accounting for width.
+Leading spaces (i.e. spaces that occur at the beginning of the string, or immediately after `"\n"`, will be preserved.

+If `strip` is set to `False`, then all space characters will be preserved and printed.
+Linebreaks can occur immediately before or after a space character, or in between two space characters.
+The width of the space characters themselves is included in the line length calculation.

 ## Text alignment